morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 The bad:

 - This adapter will not work with any of the USB3 extention cables or powered USB3 hubs that I have.
-This is likely a power issue that is a result of engineering.
+The cause is unknown at this time.
 I consider good compatibility with extention cables a must with USB WiFi adapters so that the adapter can be positioned for best reception.
 You may have to plug this adapter into a port on your system for it to work.
 - The case of the adapter is too wide.
 If you plug it directly in a usb port on a Raspberry Pi, there is no way to use the port to the side.
-Bad design.
-- The range of this adapter is not as good as I would like.
-I would catagorize it as a medium range adapter.
-It can work through a wall but the range is not impressive on any of the tested bands.
-- AP mode works well with the 5 GHz band but does not function with the 2.4 GHz band.
-Likely a driver issue.
 - Bluetooth does not function.
-Still investigating the cause.
+It is possible that Comfast did not turn on Bluetooth support in this adapter as I have found no way to make it work.
+- No AP mode 5 GHz DFS channels support.
+Come on Mediatek, fix this!
+It is more important that you think!

 The good:

-- The mt7921au chipset is good.
-It is fast and it is tri-band so even if you don't need to the 6 GHz band right now, it will be there when you do.
+- The mt7921au chipset seems to be very good.
+It is fast and it is confirmed to be tri-band.
 - The mt7921u in-kernel driver is good (maybe a bug or two for now but overall good).
-I have tested managed mode, AP mode and monitor mode.
-I do have to complain a little as I do not see support for AP mode 5 GHz DFS channels and I don't see support for the adapter LED.
-Come on Mediatek, fix these two items.
+- I have tested 5 GHz band managed mode, AP mode and monitor mode with very good results.
+- I have test WiFi 6 support for managed mode, AP mode and monitor mode with very good results.

 ```
 >=====>  ALFA ?  <=====<